PISP License in Europe

 PISP Regulations in Europe

-PISP regulations in Europe are primarily shaped by the PSD2, the aforementioned regulatory framework established by the EU to promote competition, innovation, and security in the payment services industry across the member countries.
-The EU framework has also been forged by employing such key regulatory pieces as the General Data Protection Regulation (GDPR) and the 1-6th EU Anti-Money Laundering Directives (AMLDs).
-Overall, by operating under this regulatory framework, you’re demonstrating your company’s capability to hold itself accountable to the highest standards of operations which is the way to attract and retain a large number of European customers and reputable business partners.
+The current PISP regime in Europe has mainly been dictated by the PSD2, or the Payment Services Directive set out by the EU to introduce more competition, innovation, and security into the sector of payment services in member countries.
+The EU framework has also been forged by using such key regulatory pieces as the General Data Protection Regulation and the 1-6th EU Anti-Money Laundering Directives.
+Overall, by operating under this regulatory framework, you’re showing your company is capable of holding itself accountable to the highest standard of operations, and that’s one surefire way to win and retain a large number of European customers and reputable business partners alike.

-The main provisions of the PSD2 which you should take into account:
+The main provisions of the PSD2 that you should consider are as follows:

-• It establishes licensing requirements and processes for PISPs in the EU which essentially means you’ll have to obtain a license from one of the EU countries to open a legitimate PISP business
+- It introduces licensing requirements and procedures for PISPs in the EU-meaning, basically, you will need to obtain a license from one of the EU countries to open a legitimate business in the frame of PISP

-• It stipulates rules for strong customer authentication (SCA) for customer-initiated electronic payment transactions
+- It introduces rules on strong customer authentication (SCA) for customer-initiated electronic payment transactions

-• It also includes principles for reporting fraudulent transactions and incidents to the relevant authorities and cooperating with banks and law enforcement agencies in fraud prevention and detection
+- Also included herein are guiding principles on the reporting of fraudulent transactions and cases to appropriate authorities and cooperation with banks and law enforcement agencies in the prevention and detection of fraud

-• It obligates banks to provide PISPs with access to their payment systems, APIs, or dedicated interfaces on a non-discriminatory basis, ensuring a level playing field for all service providers
+- It compels banks to provide access to their payment systems, APIs, or dedicated interfaces to PISPs on a non-discriminatory basis, offering equal opportunities for all service providers

-• PISPs must have a lawful basis for processing personal data (this is often based on the necessity of processing for the performance of a contract or compliance with a legal obligation)
+- PISPs should have a lawful basis for processing personal data.
+Often, this is based on the necessity of the processing for the performance of a contract or compliance with a legal obligation

-• The regulation grants customers and users various rights, including the right to access, rectify, erase, or port their data, and PISPs must be prepared to facilitate these rights when requested
+- PISPs should not collect and process personal data beyond what is necessary for the purposes for which it is being processed.
+The underlying regulation provides customers and users with a number of rights, including the right to access, rectify, erase, or port data, and PISPs should be prepared to comply with such requests when these rights are invoked

 The key relevant provisions of the AMLDs:

-• The directives also establish processes for record-keeping and reporting to appropriate authorities
+- The directives also lay down procedures regarding record-keeping and reporting to competent authorities

-While the EU directives and regulations are usually transposed into national legislation of each EU member country, their national frameworks can still differ to some extent and therefore we strongly advise you to consult our experienced team of lawyers who specialize in business formation and financial licensing in Europe.
-We can analyze your unique business case in the context of the concrete framework or a few of them and offer a realistic plan for obtaining a PISP license in Europe.
+Although the EU directives and regulations are usually transposed into national legislation in each country being an EU member, their national frameworks can be from time to time different; therefore, we strongly advise you to consult our experienced team of lawyers who specialize in business formation and financial licensing in Europe.
+We will be happy to go over your specific business case in the context of the concrete framework or a few of them and suggest a workable plan for getting a PISP license in Europe.

 Top 3 EU Jurisdictions for PISP License

-In Europe, you can find many favorable jurisdictions offering generally supportive environments for fintech businesses.
-To choose the most suitable one, you should delve into the specific conditions for forming a company, obtaining a PISP license, and finally running a sustainable business.
-Their suitability will also depend on such factors as your business model, financial resources, target market, and regulatory preferences.
+You could find quite a lot of favorable jurisdictions in Europe offering generally supportive environments for fintech businesses.
+You should look into the particular conditions in all of them in respect of company formation, followed by obtaining a license of PISP and finally running a sustainable business.
+The suitability will be depending on your business model, financial resources, target market, and regulatory preferences, too.

 PISP License in Lithuania

-Lithuania Throughout the years, Lithuania has actively taken measures to draw in fintech businesses, including PISPs, by providing a welcoming regulatory environment, partnerships and support opportunities, an appealing taxation framework, and a first-class business infrastructure.
-The Bank of Lithuania, the regulatory authority of the Lithuanian financial market, is known for its openness to innovation, streamlined licensing processes, and responsiveness to the needs of fintech businesses.
-For Lithuanian PISP license applicants, the minimum capital requirements are 20,000-125,000 EUR depending on the intended financial activities, and the state fee for the application review is only 898 EUR.
-If your application is successful, you’ll be granted a PISP license within three months which is extraordinarily efficient.
+During the years, Lithuania has been taking active steps towards attracting the interest of fintech companies, PISPs included, by offering a friendly regulatory environment, partnership and support opportunities, an attractive taxation regime, and top-notch business infrastructure.
+The Bank of Lithuania is the Lithuanian financial market regulatory authority, famous for its openness to innovation, smooth licensing procedures, and meeting the needs of the fintech business.
+For applicants of the Lithuanian PISP license, the minimum capital required ranges from 20,000 to 125,000 EUR depending on the type of financial activity, while the state fee for the review of the application amounts to only 898 EUR.
+In the event of a successful application, one can obtain a PISP license in less than three months, which is very efficient.

 PISP License in Estonia